google/error-prone/docs/patching.md

 patch -p0 -u -i error-prone.patch
 ```

-NOTE: These are the flags as currently present at the latest snapshot at HEAD.
-This feature is experimental, and subject to change.
+NOTE: This feature is experimental, and subject to change.
 If you have any feedback about this process, please let us know via the [Google Group][grp]

 [MissingOverride]: ../bugpattern/MissingOverride
 [DefaultCharset]: ../bugpattern/DefaultCharset